wso2/docs-is/en/docs/setup/getting-started-with-the-management-console.md

 !!! info "Related links"
     Refer to the following topics for instructions to use sub menu items.

-    -   See [Server Roles](../../learn/server-roles) for information on server roles.
     -   See [Using Workflows with User Management](../../learn/using-workflows-with-user-management) for information on Workflow Engine Profiles.